Chicken Curry With Coconut Milk

 Add coconut milk, broth, potatoes, carrots, celery and the remaining ½ teaspoon salt and bring to a boil over high heat, stirring often.
 Reduce heat to medium-low to maintain a simmer and cook, stirring occasionally, until the potatoes and carrots are tender, 10 to 12 minutes.

-Step4: Finish The Curry
+Step 4: Finish The Curry

 This combination of curry powder and coconut milk-based chicken curry is more British inspired than Indian.
 In fact, curry powder was invented by British Colonists who were trying to create a spice blend to mimic Indian cuisines, not an easy task considering the breadth of curries and spice blends.

 Curry is a term used in many cultures and cuisines and has a variety of meanings.
 Generally, curry means a thick stew consisting of vegetables, sometimes meat, fish or poultry and a blend of spices.
 Often curry is spicy and usually layers most if not all of the five tastes: Sweet, sour, salty, bitter and umami.
 Some of the cultures that enjoy curry as part of their diet are India, Persia, Iran, Thailand, Japan, China and Afghan to name a few!
-As you can imagine, the spices and ingredients vary widely among them.
+As you can imagine, the spices and fresh ingredients vary widely among them.

 How to Freeze Chicken Coconut Curry

-I just pop it out into a large pyrex measuring cup and then microwave it to heat it back up.
+I just pop it out into a large Pyrex measuring cup and then microwave it to heat it back up.
 And don’t forget to make a label with the name of the recipe and the date on it — there’s nothing worse than having a freezer full of meals you can’t remember making!

 More Recipes To Try

-More Healthy Curry Recipes
+More Healthy Curry Dish Recipes

 If you love Curry Spice here are some of our favorite healthy recipes with curry spice.